Polynomial Wolff axioms and Kakeya-type estimates in $\mathbb{R}^4$: Introduction

 \end{theorem} See Proposition \ref{messyMainProp} for a slightly messier and more technical version of Theorem \ref{mainThm} that describes the implicit constant in \eqref{maximalFnBd} in greater detail.
 In particular, Proposition \ref{messyMainProp} explains how the implicit constant in \eqref{maximalFnBd} depends on the constants $\{K_E\}$ appearing in Definition \ref{genWolffDefn}.

-Note that $85/57$ is the dual exponent to $3+\gain$.
-Thus Theorem \ref{mainThm} should be thought of as a maximal function bound of dimension $3+\gain$.
+Theorem \ref{mainThm} should be thought of as a maximal function bound of dimension $3+\gain$.
 In particular, Theorem \ref{mainThm} gives us a lower bound on the volume of unions of tubes satisfying the polynomial Wolff axioms.

+\emph{Added April 9, 2019:} In a previous version of this manuscript, a variant of Theorem \ref{mainThm} was claimed with exponent $d=3+1/28$ instead of $d=3+\gain$.
+The previous version of the manuscript contained an error (an exponent was not propagated properly from \eqref{WolffBoundOnTubes} to \eqref{pointwiseMuBdInsideTube}).
+This has now been corrected.

 \begin{cor} Let $\tubes$ be a set of $\delta^{-3}$ $\delta$--tubes in $\RR^4$ that satisfy the polynomial Wolff axioms.
 Then

 \end{cor}

 Theorem \ref{mainThm} does not tell us anything about the Kakeya conjecture, because we do not know whether every direction-separated set of tubes satisfies the polynomial Wolff axioms.
 However, we conjecture that this should be the case.